kunnub/OIBSIP_taskno-2/README.md

-# OIBSIP_taskno-2
+# todo web app
-It is a to-do web application using HTML,CSS and javascript
+It is a to-do web application using HTML,CSS and javascript.Where we can add delete and edit the tasks all at one place.